Pimmy17/NC-Back-End-Project/README.md

 2. **Install Dependencies:**

-After cloning, you will need to install the dependencies in your terminal to allow tests to be run.
+After cloning, you will need to install the dependencies in your terminal to allow tests to be run by running.

 ```
-- $ npm i -D
+- $ npm install
 And an addition extension:
 - $ npm install --save-dev jest-sorted
 ```